kobiso/kobiso.github.io/_posts/research/2018-08-28-research-super convergence.md

 # Summary
 - **Research Objective**
-  - This paper describe a phenomenon, which named "super-convergence", where neural networks can be trained an order of magnitude faster than with standard training methods.
+  - This paper describe a phenomenon, which named **"super-convergence"**, where neural networks can be trained an order of magnitude faster than with standard training methods.

 - **Proposed Solution**
-  - One of the key elements of super-convergence is training with one learning rate cycle and a large maximum learning rate.
+  - One of the key elements of super-convergence is training with **one learning rate cycle** and a **large maximum learning rate**.

 - **Contribution**
-  - Systematically investigates a new training methodology with improved speed and performance.
+  - Systematically investigates a new training methodology with **improved speed and performance**.
-  - Demonstrates that large learning rates regularize training and other forms of regularization must be reduced to maintain an optimal balance of regularization.
+  - Demonstrates that **large learning rates regularize training** and other forms of regularization must be reduced to maintain an optimal balance of regularization.
-  - Derives a simplification of the second order, Hessian-free optimization method to estimate optimal learning rates which demonstrates that large learning rates find wide, flat minima.
+  - Derives a simplification of the second order, **Hessian-free optimization** method to estimate optimal learning rates which demonstrates that large learning rates find wide, flat minima.
-  - Demonstrates that the effects of super-convergence are increasingly dramatic when less labeled training data is available.
+  - Demonstrates that the effects of super-convergence are increasingly dramatic when **less labeled training data** is available.

 # Cyclical Learning Rates
 The idea of *Super-convergence* is based on the previous research of the author: [Cyclical learning rates for training neural networks](https://arxiv.org/abs/1506.01186).